 The Best Worst Game Ever

-Like most who attempt it, I both love and hate the game of golf for many reasons.
-Though my game is still crap, I’d like to share a nugget or two of insight from “a good walk spoiled,” that may apply to acting and even life.
+Like most who attempt it, I both love and hate the game of golf.
+Here are some nuggets of insight I’ve salvaged from “a good walk spoiled.”.

 Golf features an ever updating phonebook of a rules manual- a tome of minute, Byzantine regulations that “true players” must memorize.
 No game ever invented offers anything to rival the dreadful prospect of memorizing and relearning the rules of golf.